Ohio 529 Can Be Used At Much More Than 4-Year Schools

 While you may have saved in Ohio’s 529 Plan, you can use your funds at both Ohio schools and schools nationwide.
 529 plans can be used across the United States at any accredited post-secondary school that accepts federal financial aid.

 529 plans withdrawals are tax free

-While there are many paths forward for your kids, one thing is certain: Ohio's tax-free 529 Plan is the simple way to be ready to help.
+While there are many higher education paths forward for your kids, one thing is certain: Ohio's tax-free 529 Plan is the simple way to prepare.
 Your savings grow tax-free and stay tax-free when used for qualified higher education expenses.
 And Ohio's 529 Plan can be used at thousands of schools, nationwide.

 For more than 33 years, Ohio’s 529 Plan, CollegeAdvantage, has been helping families across the nation save for their children’s higher education.
 Ohio’s 529 Plan covers qualified costs at any four-year college or university, two-year community college, trade or vocational school, apprenticeship approved by the U.S. Labor Department, or certificate programs, or continuing education classes nationwide that accepts federal financial aid.
 Learn, plan, and start for as little as $25 today at CollegeAdvantage.com.

 The article was originally published in May 2019 and have been updated in February 2023 with new information.